 Since my article on optimistic nihilism was not very well received, I shall take a new approach to tackling this complex issue of nihilism.
 Correct, the environmental approach to why the world needs more nihilism.

-I covered in my previous article why I believed optimistic nihilism (the sub-branch of nihilism that focuses on, as the same suggests, the optimism nihilism brings) was the solution to escaping lies such as “everything happens for a reason” or “if it’s meant to be-” society tells us to appease our minds.
+I covered in my previous article why I believed optimistic nihilism (the sub-branch of nihilism that focuses on, as the name suggests, the optimism nihilism brings) was the solution to escaping lies such as “everything happens for a reason” or “if it’s meant to be-” society tells us to appease our minds.

 This may seem like a contradiction since nihilists are known for believing that life is meaningless, but all too often are we thought to be hypocrites for choosing to live and to make conscious decisions, always valuing one over another and by extension, attributing some sort of meaning to our actions.